 The country was until 2006 ruled by a bizarre personality cult developed around Niyazov, which included the placing of gold statues and busts of himself throughout the country and a statue of his mother holding the scales of justice outside the justice ministry.

-His successor Berdymukhamedov had taken gradual steps to remove some of the more striking features of the despot's rule and has also indicated a readiness to mend ties with the United States.
+His successor Berdymukhamedov had taken gradual steps to remove some of the more striking features of the despot's rule.

 The next presidential elections are scheduled for February and the invitation -- should it lead to actual attempts by the opposition to run -- is extremely unlikely to alter the republic's monolithic political landscape.